 Simple guidelines to help you find the right size lampshade

 Choosing a lampshade is a personal decision and will include various deciding factors like functionality, atmosphere, and style.
-Learn all you need to know about how to choose the right size lampshade.
+Learn all you need to know about how to choose the right size lampshade in this post.

 Before you start, think about why you want the lamp in the first place, is it for practical reasons?
 In which case how much light do you need from your shade?
 This may affect the size of lampshade you go for.